Application and admission Economic Psychology - international procedure

 - If this is the case, you will be required to follow our online course called ‘Leveling Up Statistics for International Students’.
-More information will be given to you in your admission letter.
+More information will be given to you in your conditional admission letter and in addition via e-mail with further information and instructions on how to register for the course.
 This course is free of charge.

 - Rejection of your application

-The Admission Committee may consider that the level and/or content match between your previous education and both our Master and pre-Master programs is insufficient to admit you to our Master's or Pre-Master's program in Organization Studies.
+The Admission Committee may consider that the level and/or content match between your previous education and our Master program is insufficient to admit you to our Master's program in Economic Psychology.

 Step 5: Enroll via Studielink

-All applicants accepted for this program are required to register via Studielink, the Dutch national database for higher education.
+All applicants admitted to this program are required to register via Studielink, the Dutch national database for higher education.

-- You need to register before the official start of the program, but we would strongly advise you to register via Studielink only AFTER you have been accepted for a program of study here at Tilburg University.
+- You need to register before the official start of the program, but we would strongly advise you to register via Studielink only AFTER you have been conditionally admitted for a program of study here at Tilburg University.

 - After September 1, you will not be able to register in Studielink anymore or change your program of study.